-The Migration Strategy Group on International Cooperation and Development (MSG) is an initiative of the German Marshall Fund of the United States, the Bertelsmann Foundation, and the Robert Bosch Stiftung.
-It follows in format the first Migration Strategy Group, which focused on the theme of Global Competitiveness and ran from 2013-2015.
+The Migration Strategy Group on International Cooperation and DevelopmentThe Migration Strategy Group on International Cooperation and Development (MSG) is an initiative by the German Marshall Fund of the United States, the Bertelsmann Foundation, and the Robert Bosch Foundation.

 Set up in 2013, the MSG on International Cooperation and Development is an initiative by the German Marshall Fund of the United States, the Bertelsmann Foundation, and the Robert Bosch Foundation.
 The MSG brings together German and international policy stakeholders at regular intervals to discuss current migration-related foreign and development policy issues.

 The MSG provides a unique platform for solution-oriented policy-thinking related to the external dimension of migration policy; encouraging participants’ thinking and critical reflection through interactive, user-centric dialogue; promoting network-building between the public and other relevant sectors; and fostering thought leadership through publications.
 We hold sessions under the Chatham House Rule to encourage out-of-the-box thinking, leveraging the “wisdom is in the system” approach.
 We discuss potential policy options in a non-partisan, trustful environment that takes into account experiences, good practices, and data evidence.